Atrophic vaginitis: Diagnosis

-It can be challenging to diagnose atrophic vaginitis given that the symptoms are mild and nonspecific for many postmenopausal women.
+It can be challenging to diagnose atrophic vaginitis given that the symptoms are nonspecific for many postmenopausal women.
 Since women can have signs and symptoms that could be attributed to other causes, diagnosis is based upon the symptoms that cannot be better accounted for by another diagnosis.

 Differential Diagnosis

-To determine if atrophic vaginitis is the cause for a patient's symptoms, differential diagnosis may be used.
-Other diagnosis include bacterial vaginosis, trichomoniasis, candidiasis, and contact irritation from irritants such as soaps, pantyliners, or tight-fitting clothing.
-For example, a person who does not feel itching is unlikely to have candidiasis and no odor likely rules out bacterial vaginosis.
+To determine if atrophic vaginitis is the cause for a patient's symptoms, clinical history, physical exam, and some laboratory tests may be used.
+Other diagnosis that need to be ruled out include bacterial vaginosis, trichomoniasis, candidiasis, and contact irritation from irritants such as soaps, pantyliners, or tight-fitting clothing.

 Clinical Examination

-Lab tests usually do not provide information that will aid in diagnosing.
-A visual exam is useful.
+Few lab tests prove this diagnosis, so a visual exam is useful.
 The observations of the following may indicate lower estrogen levels: little pubic hair, loss of the labial fat pad, thinning and resorption of the labia minora, and the narrowing of the vaginal opening.
-An internal exam will reveal the presence of low vaginal muscle tone, the lining of the vagina appears smooth, shiny, pale with loss of folds.
-The cervical fornices may have disappeared and the cervix can appear flush with the top of the vagina.
+An internal exam will reveal the presence of low vaginal muscle tone, and the lining of the vagina can appear smooth, shiny, and pale with loss of folds.
+The cervical fornices may disappear and the cervix can appear flush with the top of the vagina.
 Inflammation is apparent when the vaginal lining bleeds easily and appears swollen.

 Lab Examination

-The vaginal pH will change from being acidic to a more neutral pH at around 4.5 or higher.
+The vaginal pH will become less acidic and be at around 4.5 or higher.
 This is typically taken by placing Litmus test strip on the wall of the vagina.
-Papillary and reticular, as well as skin and dermal tissue atrophy are observed via histological examinations.
-Observed reduced vascularization, atrophy of epithelial tissue leading to reduced thickness, and paleness are all apparent in post-menopausal women during histological examinations.
+There are also changes to cellular structures under the microscope including reduced vascularization (blood supply), atrophy of epithelial tissue leading to reduced thickness, and paleness.
 Microscopy laboratory tests may be used to rule out symptoms caused by trichomoniasis and other bacteria.
 A Papanicolaou test, also known as a pap test, would not be useful as it does not correlate strongly with the symptoms of atrophic vaginitis.